mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 The **tee** filter is a filter module for MaxScale that acts as a "plumbing" fitting in the MaxScale filter toolkit.
 It can be used in a filter pipeline of a service to make a copy of requests from the client and dispatch a copy of the request to another service within MaxScale.

-The configuration block for the **tee** filter requires the minimal filter parameters in its section within the `MaxScale.cnf` file that defines the filter to load and the service to send the duplicates to.
+The configuration block for the **tee** filter requires the minimal filter parameters in its section within the `maxscale.cnf` file that defines the filter to load and the service to send the duplicates to.

 ```
 [ArchiveFilter]